 Director, Regulatory Affairs

-In her role as Director of Regulatory Affairs at Greenleaf Health, Madeleine provides clients with timely analysis of FDA regulations, policies, and guidance documents related to good practice standards for drugs, biologics, medical devices, dietary supplements, and CBD.
-In addition, she advises clients on strategic engagement with FDA regarding a range of compliance issues, such as remediating deficiencies identified in FDA Form 483 observations and FDA Warning Letters, as well as building cultures of quality within mature quality management systems.
+At Greenleaf Health, Madeleine helps clients navigate complex landscapes of FDA regulation, policy, guidance, and GXP standards for drugs, biologics, medical devices, dietary supplements, cannabidiol (CBD) and cannabis-derived products, cosmetics, and tobacco-related products.
+She advises clients through strategic engagement with the FDA on wide-ranging compliance issues, such as remediating deficiencies identified in FDA Form 483s and warning letters and building mature quality management systems.

-Before joining Greenleaf Health, Madeleine gained legal and government relations experience at 340B Health, a membership organization of hospitals and health systems within the federal 340B drug pricing program.
-Her role involved researching and analyzing implications of 340B development and educating members on issues involving program compliance, implementation, and advocacy strategies.
-Madeleine also worked at Mintz Levin Strategies, where she tracked and analyzed development of various federal and state healthcare policies.
+Prior to joining Greenleaf Health, Madeleine worked on legal and government relations teams at 340B Health, a membership organization of hospitals and health care systems that participate in the federal 340B drug pricing program.
+Her role involved researching and analyzing implications of 340B program development, and educating members on program compliance, implementation, and advocacy strategies.
+Madeleine also previously worked at Mintz Levin Strategies, LLC, where she tracked and analyzed development of various federal and state health care bills and policies.
+She has also spent time in health care practices managing compliance with practitioner credentialing requirements of federal, state, and local regulatory authorities.

-Madeleine received a B.S. in Biology from Georgetown University and a J.D. from George Mason University School of Law.
+Madeleine has a B.S. in biology from Georgetown University and a J.D. from George Mason University School of Law.

 Kristen C. Grumet